 - The 3% to 5% rule

-A simple balance sheet of income versus expenditure is usually enough to demonstrate the hole they would end up in if they lost their income and wanted their expenses to stay the same.
-Generally my clients in East Auckland tend to see their income divided into thirds: a third goes on tax, a third on their living arrangements (either rental or mortgage payments), and a third left over to play with.
-Allocating between 3 and 5% of their income to personal insurance ought to protect all of this so that if you can’t keep working, you can maintain your current lifestyle.
+A simple balance sheet of income vs expenditure is usually enough to demonstrate the deficit you could end up in if you lost your income and wanted your expenses to stay the same.
+Generally clients in East Auckland tend to see their income divided into thirds: a third goes on tax, a third on their living arrangements (either rental or mortgage payments), and a third left over to play with.
+Allocating between 3 and 5% of your income to personal insurance should be appropriate to protect you, so that if you can’t keep working, you can maintain your current lifestyle.

 - Learn the loadings